munHunger/kanlang/README.md

 ## Output

 This language is not really intended to be used anywhere, but to increase portability I have decided to compile Kanlang horizontally to javascript

+## Getting started

+Install the vscode extension from the `.vsix` file in the latest [release](https://github.com/munHunger/kanlang/releases).

+Download the Kanlang compiler binary from the same place and put it in your path.
+(note that it has only been tested on linux)

+Finally I recomend reading the [docs](https://kanlang.wunderdev.com/docs) on how to code in kanlang.